breakin/markdeep-offline/README.md

 * Markdeep needs the global properties document and window.
 We provide it this by parsing a document using JSDOM.
 * Currently the document that document and window is constructed from is a tiny little page containing meta information.
 This let me reuse one JSDOM document for multiple pages to be converted.
 This step feels very pointless for the node.js use-case somehow.
 * It is not possible to pass a DOM element to window.markdeep.format here since JSDOM does not supply innerHTML.
 This only affects node.js, nothing wrong with format itself.
+* I don't see how external document inclusion could work with the code as-is.
+Personally I feel that the node.js version could be more of a open-file/paste-content directly instead of doing iframe and mucking about!

 Comments about markdeep itself
 ==============================